 And the credit is like the blood in a human’s body.
 If there is fast economic growth, then we need automatically more credit.
 If there is low economic growth, then we need less credit.
 This problem cannot be solved with the base-money only, this problem has to be solved with the credit-money.
 That’s why the credit-money is very important for economic development.

 If there is no credit-money, if there is only the base-money, then it will probably end up in the deflationary economy, because the price of the money will be too high for the fast growth phases.
 That’s the reason for the credit-money.

 In today’s world, we have commercial banks and central banks.
 When did the commercial banks emerge?

 People think that commercial banks have been there forever.
-Actually, it’s not so.
+It’s not so.
 The commercial banks started to emerge like 350 years ago.
-The first central bank was created in Sweden, it was around the 1660’s; the second one was created in London around the same time.
+The first central bank was created in Sweden, it was around the 1660s; the second one was created in London around the same time.

 And the first commercial bank was Netherlands Wechsel and Handelsbanken, the role of this bank was to trade the wechsels, because peer to peer money creation was based on the wechsel, in English: bill of the exchange system.
 That’s the first commercial bank was created.